trendless/chtmlrelay/doc/source/proxy.rst

 connections on port 25 to send messages outside.

-To setup a reverse proxy (or rather Destination NAT, DNAT) for your chatmail relay, put the following configuration in ``/etc/nftables.conf``:
+To setup a reverse proxy (or rather Destination NAT, DNAT) for your chatmail relay, follow these instructions:

+Linux
+^^^^^

+Put the following configuration in ``/etc/nftables.conf``:

 ::